 Once Your Bike is Tuned Up, Protect it

-While we don't offer bike tune-up service, we can cover your bicycle under one of our Home Insurance or Renters Insurance policies.
-Get an easy no-obligation quote, call us at 1-800-ALLSTATE (1-800-255-7828), or find an agent near you to see how Allstate can help you save.
+While we don't offer bike tune-up service, we can cover your bicycle under one of our homeowners insurance or renters insurance policies.
+Get an easy no-obligation quote, call us at 1-800-ALLSTATE (1-800-255-7828), or near you to see how Allstate can help you save.